 The Stonewall Rebellion was a turning for the gay community, not only in New York and the United States, but internationally.
 In the aftermath, a new sense of activism took hold—one that was more radical.
 Gay rights groups like the Mattachine Society and the Daughters of Bilitis had existed since the 1950s but took a softer approach.
 Not only did they purposely use vague names to mask their real purpose, but they catered specifically to gay men or lesbians without ever mingling.

-Aside from organizing public protests, members of these groups would stage confrontations with politicians in public forums.
+Aside from organizing public protests, members of these groups would stage confrontations with politicians in public forums in an effort to press them about civil rights.
 This required politicians to be put on the spot about issues facing the gay community and give their responses publicly, often on camera.
 This, along with disruptions to public meetings, pushed the boundaries for acceptance from the establishment and helped set a trend of non-discriminatory policies from the 1970s onward.

 The Stonewall Rebellion also gave birth to Pride Month.
 June 28, 1970 was named Christopher Street Liberation Day to mark the first anniversary of the Stonewall Rebellion.
 There was a large assembly by the Stonewall Inn, as well as simultaneous marches in Chicago and Los Angeles.
 These would be the first Gay Pride marches in the United States.